 Spot Color List

-Name: Displays the name of the individual spot colors
+Name: Displays the spot color names

-Apply to Column: Shows what the conversions have been applied to – Images only, Vectors only, or to both Images and Vectors according to the presets in the processing options.
+Apply to: Shows what the conversions have been applied to – Images only, Vectors only, or both Images and Vectors according to the settings of the Edit Spot Color Conversion dialog.

-Access and edit the processing options for spot colors by:
+New, Edit, Delete: Access and edit the processing options for spot colors by: